disha-satpute/MySQL/mysql_info.md

 ## DDL

 Data Definition Language (DDL) commands are used to define and manage the structure of database objects such as tables, indexes, and schemas.
-They deal with the schema of the database and manage the metadata, rather than the data itself.
-Here’s an overview of the main DDL commands:
+They deal with the schema of the database and manage the metadata, rather than the data itself. <br>Here’s an overview of the main DDL commands:

 1. CREATE -

 The CREATE command is used to create new database objects.
 This includes tables, indexes, views, and schemas.<br>
 ```sql
 CREATE TABLE table_name (